Jamesnavigator2001/Jamesnavigator2001/README.md

 - 👋 Hi, I’m @Jamesnavigator2001
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Information Technology
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me jamesnavigator04@gmail.com
 -